Smith, Zadie. Swing Time. Penguin (in Canada Hamish Hamilton). 2016. F;11/16.

 But powerful Tracy and rich, famous and productive Aimee are deeply flawed and cruel.
 Aimee is a caricature of American celebrity who fires and humiliates the narrator and carries on with her charmed life as though the narrator had never existed.
 And Tracy for all the abuse she piles on our narrator and being way-pathologically obsessed with harming narrator’s dying mother still has, at the end of the story, the power she always had: “judgment, and it goes beyond words.”
 Beyond, that is, the only power the narrator has, which is the medium of Smith’s creativity.

 Zadie Smith can really write, and she has a lovely grasp of big things like the struggle between good and evil.
 She explores with insight and feeling childhood, motherhood, sex, marital fidelity, political commitment, poverty, wealth, and death and dying, but at the top of her hierarchy of human issues we find in the end power.
 Political, financial, sexual, system-hierarchical, but primarily personal.
-Its treachery feeds on everyone and everything that, voluntarily or not, invites it.
+Its treachery feeds on everyone and everything that, voluntarily or not, invite it.
 That’s the hard projectile at the center of this tale.
 Could her lovely story’s finally being about something that chilly and blind also be the reason Zadie Smith’s attention wandered in the middle of an otherwise compelling rendition of her female character’s struggles?
 Maybe a picture of the icy hierarchy of control wasn’t quite what she had in mind when she set out.

 This was a very absorbing and enjoyable read, but I hope my instinct is correct that this author has something more wonderfully humane to say.
 8.6/9.2.